raspberrypilearning/top-5-emoji-list/en/step_3.md

 --- task ---

 Add the `wrap` class to your `<section>`.
-This will make your website responsive by adjusting the layout to fit the screen.
+This will make your website responsive by adjusting the layout to fit the available space.

 --- code ---
 ---